- Find the blank page to edit

 Tropes on a character sheet should describe the character — their appearance, personality, or any characteristic actions.
 If a trope example that the character in is an action, or is more about the plot or the setting (eg. Foreshadowing, Paintball Episode, or Green Hill Zone), it should go on the main page.
 The exception is when an action is a recurring character trait; those can be put on the character sheet and explained as such.
 For example, a one-off incidence of Map Stabbing should go on the work page, but if Captain McStab drives a dagger through every map he sees, it can warrant an entry in his character sheet.
 For input on whether a trope is better on a main work page or a character sheet, consult this forum thread.

 You may add an image for the character.
 You can use the upload form under the "More" dropdown of the article header to add an image.
 See How to Pick a Good Image for more info.
 If you're not sure, you can just skip the image; it looks nice, but it's not required.
+Don't go overboard with images, either — the goal of a character sheet is to list tropes, not catalog all their appearances.
+One or two representative images will do; others may be listed on an Image Links subpage.

 You may add a quote for the character.
 See Quotes Formatting.